IUS-CS/iForgot/README.md

 Introduction
 ------------

-The iForgot website displays a calandar with a side view to do list.
-When a date on the calandar is clicked the tasks for the day will appear on the to do list to the right of the calandar.
-When a date is selected tasks can be added or removed from the list on the side.
+The iForgot website displays a dynamic calandar with an interactive to-do list below.
+The calendar will update the dates each month.
+The to-do list allows a user to add, edit, delete, and complete tasks.

 Requirements
 ------------